jomjol/AI-on-the-edge-device-docs/docs/initial-setup.md

 ![](img/initial_setup_6_finish_reboot.jpg){: style="width:500px"}

-With (1) you leave the setup modus and reboot to normal operation mode.
+With (1) you leave the setup mode and reboot to normal operation mode.

 ## Access to setup in normal operation mode

-You can access all the settings also during the normal working mode via the "Settings" menue:
+You can access all the settings also during the normal working mode via the "Settings" menu:

 ![](img/initial_setup_7_access_normal_mode.jpg){: style="width:500px"}